RobvanderNagel94/Pathology-Decoding/README.md

-# Detecting abnormal EEGs using features of the background pattern
+# Detecting pathological EEGs using features of the background pattern

 Electroencephalography (EEG) is a non-invasive technique used for monitoring and recording brain electrical activity.
 EEGs provide